gaultier/blog/optimization-tales-cockroachdb-part4-slow-list-users.md

 Complex query building logic is easy to get wrong and often results in sub-optimal queries.
 Look at the SQL that actually runs, and optimize for the common case of the API usage, based on traces/logs/metrics.

+Remember that the order of operations in the SQL query is not the same as the order of operations in the database.
+By looking at the plan with `EXPLAIN ANALYZE`, we can see the true order.

 Finally, if you see a trivial case to optimize, coupled with a more intricate case, it's fine to go half-way and only tackle the easy case.
 Deploy that, confirm it did help, and then you can revisit the hard case.
 It's already great for your users and now you are sure you are on the right path.
 Don't let perfect be the enemy of good.